MuseApplications/MyFunGame/storyboard/dialog-narration.md

 ## Scene 3 J'acqueline's house

+(### Panel 3.0 Black
+After school -RK)

 ### Panel 3.1 Rai at the mailbox
+(I better check the mail before mom starts nagging...
+Oh, there’s a letter for Jacqueline in here. –RK)

 One day when I was checking the mail, there was a letter for our neighbor accidentally in ours (One day, I found a letter for our neighbor in our mailbox - MK)

 ### Panel 3.2 Rai in front of J'acqueline's house
-I was a little nervous going up to the (her - MK) door.
-When we were growing up, we all (everyone - Mk) said she was a witch.
+I was (I’m –RK) a little nervous going up to the (her - MK) door.
+When we were growing up, we all (everyone - Mk) said (the boys swore –RK) she was a witch.
 She didn't have a job, and rarely left the house.
+(I don’t know if she even has a job.
+I’ve seen her leave the house maybe two or three times, ever. -RK)

 ### Panel 3.3 Rai in front of the door
-But I don't believe it witches, that's just what you call old ladies who don't act normal (strange old ladies - MK).
+But I don't believe in witches, (Definitely not a witch. –RK) that's (That’s -RK) just what you call old ladies who don't act normal (strange old ladies - MK).
 When I grow up, everyone will probably think I'm a witch

 ### Panel 3.4 Rai shaking hands with the mechanical hand
-Next to the door was a gloved hand attached to the wall.
-I put my hand up to it (reached for it - MK) and it grabbed my hand, shook it, and said 'welcome'.
-Off in the distance, a gong sounded.
+Next to the door was (is –RK) a gloved hand attached to the wall.
+I put my hand up to it (reached for it. - MK) and it grabbed my hand, shook it, and said 'welcome'.
+(It grabbed my hand!!
+Oh, it’s shaking it.
+That’s… okay.
+‘Welcome.’ –RK) Off in the distance, a gong sounded.
+(Wut –RK)

 ### Panel 3.5 Rai handing J'acqueline her box
 Curse that mailman, he's always making mistakes (he's always giving my mail to everyone but me - MK)!
 Next time I'm going to sic my mechanical dog on him

 ### Panel 3.6 Rai looking amazed
-You, you, you have a mechanical dog?
+You, you, you (You... you –RK) have a mechanical dog?

 ### Panel 3.7 J'acqueline looking slightly annoyed
 Doesn't everyone?
 Would you like to meet her?